HienMinh58/recipe-web/README.md

 Recipe Web App with AI Chat Bot
 Overview

-This project is a Recipe Web Application built with Flask.
-It allows users to:
+Dive into this exciting Recipe Web Application crafted with Flask!
+It empowers users to:

-Browse and search for recipes

-View detailed recipe information

-Interact with an integrated AI Chat Bot powered by multi-agent architecture and Retrieval-Augmented Generation (RAG) for recipe-related queries
+Effortlessly browse and search for mouthwatering recipes Dive deep into detailed recipe info, from prep to perfection Engage with a smart AI Chat Bot, fueled by cutting-edge multi-agent architecture and Retrieval-Augmented Generation (RAG), ready to tackle all your recipe questions!

-Recipe data is embedded into Milvus vector database for semantic search, first hosted locally with Docker Compose and later migrated to Zilliz Cloud.
-The application is deployed on Vercel for easy access.
+Recipe data is cleverly embedded into the Milvus vector database for lightning-fast semantic search—starting locally with Docker Compose and seamlessly upgraded to Zilliz Cloud.
+Plus, it's all deployed on Vercel for super-smooth, hassle-free access.
 Features

-🔍 Search Recipes by ingredients or keywords
+🔍 Search Recipes by ingredients or keywords—find your next culinary adventure in seconds!

-📖 Browse Recipes from the collection

-🥘 Recipe Details with full instructions and ingredients

-🤖 AI Chat Bot for intelligent Q&A support

-📦 Milvus/Zilliz Cloud Integration with embeddings for semantic search

-🚀 Vercel Deployment for fast and reliable hosting
+📖 Browse Recipes from our vibrant collection of tasty ideas 🥘 Recipe Details packed with step-by-step instructions and essential ingredients 🤖 AI Chat Bot delivering intelligent, on-the-spot Q&A support 📦 Milvus/Zilliz Cloud Integration with powerful embeddings for spot-on semantic search 🚀 Vercel Deployment ensuring fast, reliable, and always-up hosting Tech Stack

-Tech Stack

-Backend: Flask (Python)
+Backend: Flask (Python) for robust, efficient performance

-Database: Milvus (local via Docker Compose) → Zilliz Cloud

-AI/ML: Sentence Transformers, RAG, Multi-Agent Architecture
+Database: Milvus (kickstarted locally via Docker Compose) → Zilliz Cloud for scalable power AI/ML: Sentence Transformers, RAG, and Multi-Agent Architecture for next-level intelligence

-Deployment: Vercel
+Deployment: Vercel for seamless, high-speed delivery

 Setup & Installation

-1. Clone the repository
+Clone the repository
 git clone https://github.com/HienMinh58/web.git
 cd web

-2. Create and activate virtual environment python -m venv venv venv\Scripts\activate   # On Windows source venv/bin/activate # On Linux/Mac
+Create and activate virtual environment py -m venv venv venv\Scripts\activate   # On Windows source venv/bin/activate # On Linux/Mac

-3. Install dependencies
+Install dependencies
 pip install -r requirements.txt

-4. Run the Flask app locally
+Run the Flask app locally
 flask run

-The app will be available at: http://localhost:5000
+Fire it up and head to: http://localhost:5000 for instant action!

 Deployment

-Local development uses Docker Compose to run Milvus.

-Embeddings are migrated to Zilliz Cloud for production.
+For local dev, spin up Milvus effortlessly with Docker Compose.
+When it's go-time, embeddings shift to Zilliz Cloud for production-grade awesomeness.
 Future Improvements

-User authentication (login & register)

-Recipe rating and comments
+User authentication (login & register) to make it personal Recipe rating and comments for community vibes Personalized recommendations tailored just for you

-Personalized recommendations

 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License—feel free to innovate and share!